Webster's Unabridged Dictionary - Letter L - Page 7

 Lampooning (p. pr. & vb. n.) of Lampoon.

 Lampoon (v. t.)
-To subject to abusive ridicule expressed in writing; to make the subject of a lampoon.
+To subject to abusive ridicule expressed in a work of art; to make (a person, behavior, or institution) the subject of a lampoon.

 Lampoonry (n.)
 The act of lampooning; a lampoon, or lampoons.